-By identifying "the private house as a critical piece of city-making," the architects confer on this project a commonly missed role.
-In detail, the interpretation of the brief and site aligns with Fernando Tavoras idea that "each case is a case."
+By identifying “the private house as a critical piece of city-making,” the architects confer on this project a commonly missed role.
+In detail, the interpretation of the brief and site aligns with Miguel Tavora’s idea that “each case is a case.”

 The building forms, scale, plans, details, composition and sections acknowledge the suburban street-corner relationship, making beautiful connections with the carefully observed conditions of the site.